RS485 Wiring, Communication, and Differences with RS232

 1. **Transmission Distance**

-The RS232 protocol supports a short transmission distance.
-Its theoretical limit is 15 meters.
+The RS232 protocol works well for short distances.
+Its maximum limit is 15 meters.
 In real use, it can go up to 30 meters, but usually not more.
-On the other hand, RS485 has a much longer range.
-Theoretical limits can reach 1200 meters.
-In some cases, it can even reach 2500 meters.

 2. **Signal Lines**

-RS232 uses three wires for communication: one for sending, one for receiving, and a ground wire.
-In contrast, RS485 usually uses two wires for transmission.
-These wires are called A and B. They carry the same signal but in opposite directions.
+These wires are named A and B. They send the same signal but in different directions.
 The sender splits the signal, and the receiver puts it back together at the destination.

-RS232 has unidirectional data lines and one ground wire.
+RS232 has one data line that goes one way and one ground wire.
 This makes it more prone to interference than RS485.
 RS485 uses differential signaling, which helps it send signals over several kilometers.
-It is better at resisting noise.
-In contrast, RS232 can only work over shorter distances because it is not as good at handling interference.

 3. **Maximum Baud Rate**